Gillette Jackknife Truck Accident Lawyers

 - Driver fatigue.
 Despite strict regulations limiting the number of consecutive driving hours, truckers and truck companies make their money by delivering goods on time and often drive more than they should.
 Driving for longer than the regulations allow can result in the driver becoming fatigued and making fatal mistakes while on the road.

-If you or a loved one are victims of a jackknife truck accident, you may be eligible for significant compensation.
+If you or a loved one are victims of a jackknife truck accident in Campbell County, you may be eligible for significant compensation.
 Because of the catastrophic nature of such accidents, the injuries sustained are often severe and sometimes fatal.
 Typical compensation for jackknifing victims includes:

 - Short term medical expenses and hospital bills